-Nature is inherently playful; think of a squirrel falling off a branch into a stream (I'll never forget seeing that as a kid), birds soaring on thermals for no "reason," or dolphins cresting waves.
-But once we become adults, most humans find there is little room for play, and urban environments are especially regulated and organized so that usually they don't feel very fun or festive.
+Nature is inherently playful.
+Think of a squirrel falling off a branch into a stream, birds soaring on thermals for no "reason" or dolphins cresting waves.
+But once we become adults, most humans make little room for play, and urban environments are especially regulated and organized.
+Usually, they don't feel very fun or festive.
 And often, they don't even feel particularly human, even though we design and live in them.

-Also called yarn bombing, graffiti knit and knit tagging, it is considered street art and textile art at the same time.
-Check out some of the fun videos of this public art below.
+Also called yarn bombing, graffiti knit and knit tagging, it's considered street art and textile art at the same time.
+Check out some of the fun videos of this public art below:

 Yarn bombing in Madison, Wisconsin, as part of a public art project by the Department of Design Studies at the University of Wisconsin-Madison's School of Human Ecology and the Madison Knitters' Guild.